We had SARS with wings and now to flying pigs

 The legal framework

 However despite all this legal to and fro, what we have here – is a government which boldly goes against it’s own court ruling.
-That may not surprise any Israeli I am sure, being well desensitised to systemic corruption by now… But rest assured in this case your Government has it’s own pre-emptive plan, which it is about to execute well within their legal right.
+That may not surprise to any Israeli well desensitised to systemic corruption by now… But rest assured in this case your Government has it’s own pre-emptive plan, which it is about to execute well within their legal right.

 To understand all this legal eagle manoeuvres, we need to look at ‘Compulsory Licensing’ under patent law – the mechanism which allows the overriding of existing patent rights on a medicine.